salmialb/SteamSaleScraper/README.md

 # SteamSaleScraper
 A project made for a course in data processing
-The project scrapes sales from Steam and
+The project scrapes sales from Steam and writes the data into a csv file providing insight on the current sales.